-ADCA strongly advocate that a similar approach be taken in the case of the branding of alcohol products.
+ADCA and the AOD sector strongly advocate that a similar approach be taken in the case of the branding of alcohol products.
 The wine and spirits industry has already established a precedent in meeting statutory requirements for sale and distribution of Australian alcohol products for off shore markets.